 The management of the Group's liquidity risk is governed by the liquidity risk management policies and principles which are approved by the Board of Directors ("Board").
 Management Committee is one of the committees set up under the Board.
 The duties of Management Committee are to approve the risk management framework that is in line with the Group's business objectives and risk profile.
 The Asset and Liability Management Committee ("ALCO") is a committee formed by the Management Committee on behalf of the Board.
-ALCO is responsible for overseeing the Group's overall liquidity management.
-Its main responsibility is to develop the strategy, policy and limits for managing liquidity risk.
-Regular meetings are held to review the compliance status of the risk matrix established and the needs for change in strategy and policy.
-Daily liquidity management is managed by the Treasury Management Team of Asset and Liability Management Department.
-Liquidity Risk Management Team of Asset and Liability Management Department monitors the risk matrix and submits regular reports of the liquidity profile to ALCO.
-Internal Audit periodically performs independent reviews on liquidity management framework to ensure the validity and effectiveness of the Group's liquidity risk management functions.
+ALCO is responsible for monitoring the Group's overall liquidity management.
+ALCO sets the strategy, policy and limits for managing liquidity risk for approval by the Board or the Management Committee and the means for ensuring that such strategy and policy are implemented effectively.
+Regular meeting is held to review the compliance status of the monitoring matrix established and the needs of change in strategy and policy.
+Daily liquidity management is managed by the Treasury Management Team of the Asset and Liability Management Department.
+The limit, triggers or alerts are monitored by the Liquidity Risk Management Team of the Asset and Liability Management Department and reported to the ALCO on a regular basis.
+The Audit Department performs periodic reviews to make sure that the liquidity risk management functions are carried out effectively.